-Because the Cuyama model has a daily time step, the historical baseline time series (water year 1960 to water year 2017) was aggregated monthly.
+Because the Cuyama model has a daily time step, the historical baseline time series (WY 1960-WY 2017) was aggregated monthly.
 DWR change factors, or perturbation factors, were then multiplied by historical baseline precipitation to generate projected precipitation under 2030 and 2070 central tendency future scenarios using the Desktop IWFM GIS tool (DWR, 2018).
 The tool calculates an area weighted precipitation change factor for each model grid geometry.
 This model grid geometry was generated based on polygons generated around the PRISM nodes that are within the model region.

 However, the DWR tool only includes change factors through 2011.
-The remaining five years of the time series were synthesized according to historically comparable water years.
-The perturbation factor from the corresponding month of the comparable year was applied to the baseline of the missing years (i.e., 2012 to 2017) to generate projected values.
-Months with no precipitation in the baseline were assumed a monthly precipitation of 1 millimeter under climate change to account for increased precipitation that cannot be calculated from a baseline of 0 millimeter for these synthesized years.
+The remaining 5 years of the time series were synthesized according to historically comparable water years.
+The perturbation factor from the corresponding month of the comparable year was applied to the baseline of the missing years (2012-2017) to generate projected values.
+Months with no precipitation in the baseline were assumed a monthly precipitation of 1mm under climate change to account for increased precipitation that cannot be calculated from a baseline of 0 mm for these synthesized years.
 Table C-2-2 below shows the comparable water years assigned for each missing year.

-Table C-2-2.
-Water Years Assigned for Missing Years

-Water Year Comparable Water Year on Record
+WY with Missing Change Comparable WY on Record

-with Missing Change Factors April to September October to March
+Factors April - Sept Oct - March

 2012 1987 2009

 2013 1990 1990

 2014 1990 1989

 2015 2001 1990

 2016 1990 1989

 2017 1990 1990